 AHDB - cereals and oilseeds.
 The recognised centre of excellence and leader in delivering a co-ordinated range of focused services which are essential to the profitability of the cereals and oilseeds industries.

 AIP - Associazione Italiana Pedologi, the Italian association of pedology (in Italian).

 DEFRA - UK Department for Environment, Food and Rural Affairs, home page

 EA - Environment Agency for England and Wales.
 Responsible for the excellent thinksoils resource, a practical guide to soil assessment (thinksoils)

 Earth Science Education - The Earth Science Education Unit, based in the School of Public Policy and Professional Practice at Keele University.
 ESEU provides school-based INSET of a practical nature, for the cost of travel of the facilitator, but with NO fee.
 The website contains many taster activities for KS2, KS3 and KS4 Earth science workshops (full documents are given out on a free CD ROM when CPD is delivered).

 UK Safari - an excellent website for anyone interested in the wildlife and countryside of Britain.

 Underground Adventure - a fascinating website from the FieldMuseum.org.
 There's more to soil than meets the eye.
 The world of soil is a rich habitat for many amazing creatures.
 What do you think life would be like if you lived underground?
 Go to Underground Adventure to find out!

-No responsibility is accepted or assumed for the content or accuracy of the non-Cranfield University sites featured above, All information is provided in good faith.
-Please let us know if you want your site featured or changed
+No responsibility is accepted or assumed for the content or accuracy of the non-Cranfield University websites featured above, all information is provided in good faith.
+Please let us know if you want your site featured or the entry removed or edited

 We are not responsible for the content of external Internet sites, and do not endorse their content.
 We have provided these links to these pages because they contain information that may be of interest to our readers.
 Throughout the site, all links to pages outside Soil-Net are marked as 'External page links'.